No9/eleventy-ondemand-docker/README.md

     There is probably an opportunity to streamline this in someway.

+1. When ran in lambda the response is a JSON object.
-1. The body in the return value needs to be transformed into a HTML response by a downstream system.
+    The body in the return value needs to be transformed into a HTML response by a downstream system.
+    When hosted on netlify this is the CDN so we need to find an equivalent approach using either nginx or cloudflare.
-    This is usually done but using the `context.succeed(html);` in the lambda function but the `context` object is not available in the local 11ty serverless environment.
+    In lambda this is usually done but using the `context.succeed(html);` but the `context` object is not available in the local 11ty serverless environment and so the inner dev loop would break with that approach.
-    Going to look at how this can be done in nginx or cloudflare.

 ## credits
 Sample data from Nolan Lawson